vegeto079/Saturn-Bomberman/README.md

 3. Compile Saturn Bomberman
 4. Run MainBomberman.java

-## Multiplayer
+## Online Multiplayer
-Presently to run Multiplayer, someone is required to host the MasterServer.
+Presently to run Online Multiplayer, someone is required to host MasterServer with forwarded ports.
 ### Client
 1. Create a base-level folder called *ip*
 2. Create a file in the ip folder called *serverIP.txt* and put your server IP there